yosefk/checkedthreads/README.md

     ct_invoke(tasks, 0);
 }
 ```
-tasks[] should have {0,0} as its last element; and again, the "0" argument is the canceller.
+The tasks[] array should have {0,0} as its last element.
+Again, the "0" argument is the canceller.

 Speaking of which - here's an example of actually using cancelling: